 1 Buy gift cards using credit cards that give spending bonuses and use those gift cards to pay for estimated taxes to avoid the hefty credit card fees when using these IRS-approved payment processors.

-2Do not use an American Express Credit Card to purchase gift cards, especially when meeting a new card’s minimum spend requirement, as it is against their terms and conditions.
+2Do not use an American Express Credit Card to purchase gift cards, especially when meeting a new card’s minimum spend requirement, as this is against the card’s terms and conditions.

 Processor #1: ACI Payments/Official Payments